NFL rumors: Seahawks very interested in Jimmy Garoppolo; 49ers want to prevent

 - Jimmy GaroppoloAmerican football playerLiveTodayTomorrowvs--|

-Report: Seahawks 'very interested' in Jimmy; 49ers want to prevent originally appeared on NBC Sports Chicago
+Report: Seahawks 'very interested' in Jimmy; 49ers want to prevent originally appeared on NBC Sports Bayarea

 The 49ers are officially quarterback Trey Lance’s team, but his predecessor Jimmy Garoppolo remains on the roster.